Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

 \paragraph{Annotation quality} We evaluate annotation quality by computing the accuracy for each participant, that is, the percentage of misconceptions that they were able to correctly identify out of the six presented ones. \cref{tab:annotation-acc} shows our results in terms of accuracy.
-Although \Approach$\!_{\mathrm{gold}}$ has the highest mean accuracy, the most differences lie within the range of $2$\% accuracy which is equivalent to only a single wrongly annotated instance.
-Conducting Kruskal-Wallis tests for the control instances shows that the difference in terms of accuracy is not statistically significant ($p=0.881$), satisfying H1.
+Although AC$_{\mathrm{gold}}$ has the highest mean accuracy, the most differences lie within the range of $2$\% accuracy which is equivalent to only a single wrongly annotated instance.
+Conducting Kruskal--Wallis tests for the control instances shows that the difference in terms of accuracy is not statistically significant ($p=0.881$), satisfying H1.
 However, the same test shows no statistically significant difference for the final study ($p=0.723$).
 One reason for this may be our decision to conduct the study with voluntary participants and their higher intrinsic motivation to focus on annotation quality over annotation time~\citep{chau-etal-2020-understanding}.
-In contrast to crowdsourcing scenarios where annotators are mainly motivated by monetary gain -- trying to reduce the amount of time they spend on their annotation at the cost of quality -- voluntary annotators are more motivated to invest additional time to provide correct annotations.
+In contrast to crowdsourcing scenarios where annotators are mainly motivated by monetary gain --- trying to reduce the amount of time they spend on their annotation at the cost of quality --- voluntary annotators are more motivated to invest additional time to provide correct annotations; even more so in a setup with a low number of 60 instances.